Medical expert of the article

 - alcoholism;

-- flat feet, wearing the wrong shoes;
+- flat feet, wearing unsuitable shoes;

 - low levels of electrolytes (magnesium, calcium, or potassium) in the blood;

-- Vitamin deficiency (B6, D, E);
+- vitamin deficiency (B6, D, E);

 - pregnancy;